Whether you’re in the mood for a quick and easy meal or something a little more unique, these authentic udon noodle recipes are sure to please.

 Short on time or just not in the mood to cook?
 Then, I have just the recipe for you!

-To make these super-simple udon noodles, all you need to do is boil them until tender, then add the veggies and toppings.
+To make these super-simple udon noodles, all you need to do is boil them until tender.
+Then add the veggies and toppings, of course.

 Ready in under 30 minutes, this meal will satisfy even the most demanding appetites.